 Lake San Antonio to Reopen for Recreation Thanks to Winter Rains

 The County of Monterey and The California Parks Company are pleased to announce the re-opening of Lake San Antonio, which has been closed since July 2015 due to the drought.
-Thanks to the significant rainfall Monterey County has experienced, water levels at the lake have reached approximately 50% and can now accommodate recreation.
+Thanks to the significant rainfall Monterey County has experienced, water levels at the lake can now accommodate recreation.

 It is extremely important that all vessels are screened at the Entry Gate for mussels.
 Owners of vessels caught without a current inspection certificate will be fined $2,000.